Jax-Danger/Godot-Samsung-XR/README.md

 Export settings are done, so we can just click export once ready, but we aren't yet.
 Below is how to make a player controller so that in passthrough we can control the camera and have hands(HAND TRACKING NOT INCLUDED).

 # XR Player Scene Setup
+* Make a new scene by clicking scene > new scene
+If you have a fresh project, you should already see a list of options on the left hand side labeled "NODE3D, NODE2D, USER INTERFACE, and OTHER NODE.
-* In a new scene, click other node, search for XROrigin3D.
-It is important that this is the root of our player.
+* Click other node, search for XROrigin3D. this should be the only node as of now.
+* rename via f2 to "Player" then control S to save as "Player"

+The node that is at the top, is considered the root node.

-* Add three Children to the XROrigin3D node: 2 XRNode3D nodes(DO NOT DUPLICATE.
+* Add three Children(Control A while "Player" is selected) to the XROrigin3D node: 2 XRNode3D nodes(DO NOT DUPLICATE.
 ADD MANUALLY) and an XRCamera3D.
+Follow the hierarchy in the left hand panel to know which node is a child of which.
-* Make sure to raise the XRCamera3D and the hands up a little bit to avoid bugs.
+* Make sure to raise the XRCamera3D and the XRNODE3D nodes(which will later be referred to as our hands) up to 1.0 on the y axis using the transform drop-down on the right hand side (labeled inspector). this is to avoid bugs with the floor later.

 Once more, if you need more information on what these nodes do, you can get a description of them in the add node window before confirming your node.

 * Rename the XRNode3D nodes to LeftHand/RightHand respectively, and it's optional to rename the XRCamera3D, but I rename it to HMD or Headset.
 * Click on Left/RightHand nodes and choose the Trackers Left/Right_hand respectively.
-* These instructions don't show how to get hand tracking working, but you can still add a mesh to each node, which we will do below.
+These instructions don't show how to get hand tracking working, but you can still add a mesh to each node, which we will do below.
 * Add a child to each Hand: CSGBox3D with collision enabled if you want collision.